AxisCommunications/backstage-plugins/plugins/jira-dashboard/README.md

 );
 ```

 OPTIONAL: The function `isJiraDashboardAvailable` checks for the annotation `axis.com`.
-You can choose to check for other existing annotation by padding the prop `annotationPrefix` into the function.
+You can choose to check for another annotation by passing the prop `annotationPrefix` into the function.
 See example below.

 ```tsx
 // In packages/app/src/components/catalog/EntityPage.tsx